GoogleChrome/developer.chrome.com/site/en/blog/extension-instantnav/index.md

  - extensions-news
 ---

-TL;DR: The Extensions API has been updated to support back/forward cache, preloading navigations.
+The Extensions API has been updated to support back/forward cache, preloading navigations.
 See below for details.

 Chrome has been working hard at making navigation fast.
 Instant Navigation